wp-plugins/rootspersona/readme.txt

 This is usually a timeout issue on your site.
 See the explanation on the upload page.

+= Can a reload a GEDCOM? =

+Yes.
+As long as the INDI ids are the same, existing records will be updated, not duplicated.
+HOWEVER if your program assigns new ids to the same people, your data may become corrupt, so make sure you check.
+You may also delete pages and data using the <i>Tools->rootspersona->Delete Pages</i> and reload the GEDCOM.

+Currently you will lose any links to pictures if you do that.

 == Screenshots ==

 1. Formatted persona screen